State University of New York at Morrisville: Biofuels

 The New York State Senate awarded $4 million for the creation of the New York Center for Liquid Biofuels at SUNY Morrisville with a facility based in Cortland County.
 The grant for the center will help fund a biodiesel infrastructure in New York State through the construction of an oilseed crushing and biodiesel processing plant and extensive research in the use of biofuels and byproducts.

 Weather station

 A fully automated, self-contained weather station has been in operation at SUNY Morrisville since 2002.
 The weather station collects weather data which is used in support of various college projects, including alternative energy projects.

 Buildings

 Morrisville campus

 The Morrisville campus includes over 50 buildings spread across an area adjacent to US 20.
 The campus is in Morrisville, located in Central New York, about 30 mi from both Syracuse and Utica.
 Morrisville is a small town, however a bus on a major route arrives and departs campus twice each day.
 The campus is situated on 150 acre of land with more than 48 buildings, several athletic fields and 1000 acre of college-managed farm and woodland.

-This includes twelve residence halls, split into four different locations:
+This includes eleven residence halls, split into four different locations: